Cerezyme Infusion Therapy

 Cerezyme works by acting like the missing enzyme, breaking down GL-1 into its more basic elements—glucose and ceremide, which can be naturally removed from the body.

-Cerezyme Infusion Dosage and Administration
+Cerezyme Infusion Dosage & Administration

 Patients receive infliximab intravenously.
 Treatment time for a Cerezyme infusion at a medical clinic like IVX Health usually lasts from one to two hours.